by dRMM Architects

 Client Hastings Pier Charity

-Awards RIBA South East Award 2017, RIBA South East Project Architect of the Year 2017 - sponsored by Taylor Maxwell and RIBA South East Client of the Year 2017 - sponsored by Tobermore and RIBA National Award 2017
+Awards RIBA South East Award 2017, RIBA South East Project Architect of the Year 2017 - sponsored by Taylor Maxwell and RIBA South East Client of the Year 2017 - sponsored by Tobermore, RIBA National Award 2017 and RIBA Stirling Prize 2017.

 It has taken a seven-year heroic collaboration to turn a smouldering pier in disrepair and decline into a vibrant public space with a palpable sense of ownership.
 This collaboration has been between the community, the Council, the engineers and the architect and it is the architect’s vision which has been vital throughout to steer the process.
 After extensive stakeholder consultation, it was clear to dRMM that the pier would be expected to host many different populist scenarios.